ASullivan219/newsletter/README.md

 -[ ] Implement Confirmation Email on subscribe
--[ ] Confirm Email addresses with email package on sign up -[x] Generate random codes
+-[ ] Confirm Email addresses with email package on sign up -[ ] Create a successful sign up component to return -[ ] Implement relationship feature in sign-up
+-[x] Generate random codes

 ## Run with Go locally